WordPress.com vs WordPress.org: which one do you actually need

 Software costBuilt into monthly plansFree, open source

-Best forA simple personal blogA small business website you own
+Best forA simple personal blogA WordPress website you run yourself

 Frequently asked questions